by: guide4wdw – Collin

 25 Disney World Hacks to Improve Your Vacation Experience

-- Think Before Buying the Dining Plan – Some guests are “die-hard” Disney dining plan fans and that is perfectly okay, but if you’re looking to save money, consider a quick service dining plan instead of the standard plan or skip the dining plan entirely.
+- Think Before Buying the Dining Plan – Some guests are “die-hard” Disney dining plan fans and that is perfectly okay, but if you’re looking to save money (check out my How I Save Money at Disney World and Visit the Parks More Often article), consider a quick service dining plan instead of the standard plan or skip the dining plan entirely.
 You will have to factor additional costs into your budget for food rather than having everything paid for when you arrive but for most guests the dining plan is a “nice to have” rather than a “need to have.”
 Foregoing the package may save you a little bit of money depending on what you order at each dining location you choose to eat at during your stay.

 - Avoid Buying Water Bottles – For some reason water bottles tend to be a “hot-button” issue for many guests, but it’s an avoidable cost.
 Water bottles in the park are absurdly expensive (and drinks in general are – see tip number 3).
 If you want a water bottle, that’s wonderful and great in my book but don’t buy them in the parks or at the resorts.
 If you’re driving to Orlando, bring a case of water with you.
 A bottle in the parks can cost upwards of $4 so the savings vastly outweighs the inconvenience in my opinion.
 If you’re flying, you have a few options still.
 Some hotels sell cases of water, but the best way to save money is to catch an Uber of Lyft to a gas station or nearby grocery store when you arrive or on your way to the resort from the airport.
 The ride may cost you a few extra dollars to make the stop, but $3 for an entire case of water is more than worth the slight inconvenience to save you tons of money during your stay.
 You could also even have water delivered by grocery delivery companies Orlando.